Sultan of Selangor: 1957–present: After Independence

 Sultan Hisamuddin continued to rule Selangor following the independence of Federation of Malaya.
 He was appointed as the Deputy Yang di-Pertuan Agong on 3 August 1957.
 He became the second Yang di-Pertuan Agong of Malaya after the death of Tuanku Abdul Rahman in 1960.

 Tengku Abdul Aziz, the eldest son of Sultan Hisamuddin took the throne following his father's death.
 He used the title Sultan Salahuddin Abdul Aziz Shah.
 In 1974, he signed the 1974 Federal Territory of Kuala Lumpur Agreement which then established the Federal Territory in Malaysia.
 Later, he commissioned the building of Kota Darul Ehsan arch to commemorate this event and as a border mark between Kuala Lumpur and Selangor.
 After Kuala Lumpur was made Federal Territory, he proclaimed Shah Alam as the new capital of Selangor.
-The placed is named after his father, Sultan Hisamuddin Alam Shah.
+The capital is named after his father, Sultan Hisamuddin Alam Shah.
 His most notable legacy is the Sultan Salahuddin Abdul Aziz Mosque, the largest mosque in Malaysia.

 Sultan Salahuddin was installed as the eleventh Yang di-Pertuan Agong in 1999 for two years until his death in 2001.

 His son, Tengku Idris Shah, ascended the throne in 2001, taking the title of Sultan Sharafuddin Idris Shah.